 It is very important that your child arrives at school on time and attends regularly.
 Frequent absences and tardiness are a hindrance to your child, other students and the teacher.
+Absences and tardiness may impact your child's kindergarten readiness.

-- Classes begin at 8:00 AM.

-- Students may arrive as early as 7:00 AM.
+- Classes begin at 8:00 AM. - Students may arrive as early as 7:00 AM.

-- If there is a special circumstance that requires a later drop off, parents should contact the Jr. Academy
+• If there is a special circumstance that requires a later drop off, parents should contact the Jr. Academy office.

-office.